Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 1929 and 1967, respectively.
 In both cases, rails had remained in place in Waco

 to support local businesses.
-Both sets of tracks appear to have been out of
+Both sets of tracks appear to be out of service as

-service by 2007, and the rails had all been removed by the date of the next
+of 2007, and the rails were all removed by the date of the next

 Google Street View in December, 2012.